Deshi Shad - Women’s Food Enterprise

 (Deshi Shad means a ‘Taste of Bangladesh’)

-Stitches in Time, is proud to launch its exciting new Women’s Food Enterprise project working with local residents from the Bangladeshi community in Tower Hamlets, London.
+Stitches in Time, launched it’s exciting new Women’s Food Enterprise project working with local residents from the Bangladeshi community in Tower Hamlets, London in 2019.

 Catering for all occasions!

-Deshi Shad is also offering catering for private events, work lunches, conferences, Christmas parties, and all other occasions.
-We can offer you a selection of menus to choose from according to your needs, and are happy to deliver - and even serve - our delicious food at your premises.
+Deshi Shad also offered catering for private events, work lunches, conferences, Christmas parties, and all other occasions.
+Offering a selection of menus to choose from according to needs, and we were happy to deliver - and even serve - our delicious food at others premises.

-By ordering from us you will be helping to provide an opportunity for members of our group to gain professional experience in catering operations, and you will be able to try the very best in Bengali food!
+Ordering from us helped to provide an opportunity for members of our group to gain professional experience in catering operations, and you were able to try the very best in Bengali food!

 The project is part of the Tackling Poverty Fund, an initiative by Tower Hamlets council supporting innovative ideas to help into employment marginalised people living in a borough with the greatest level of inequality in the country and where 74% of Bangladeshi women are considered economically inactive.